kztakemoto/covid19climate/README.md

 MIT licensed.
 Happy if you cite our study when using the data and codes:

-Chiyomaru K & Takemoto K (2020) **Global COVID-19 transmission rate is influenced by precipitation seasonality and the speed of climate temperature warming.**
+Chiyomaru K & Takemoto K (2020) **Global COVID-19 transmission rate is influenced by precipitation seasonality and the speed of climate temperature warming.** *in preparation*.

 ## Datasets